-Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2)
+Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements-Disclosure of Accounting Policies

 The amendments change the requirements in IAS 1 with regard to disclosure of accounting policies.
 The amendments replace all instances of the term 'significant accounting policies' with 'material accounting policy information'.
 Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.